All Episodes

 Have you ever noticed, by the way, folks, that the push for the civility is in inverse proportion to how well the Democrats think they are winning the national debate.

-With that larger percentage, and if you don't want to say 99%, say 90.
+With that large a percentage, and if you don't want to say 99%, say 90, 85%.

-the vast majority of media in this country is left wing, and they still can't win an argument.
+The vast majority of media in this country is left-wing, and they still can't win an argument.

 They still can't create a mantra.

-They all they well, they can create it, but they couldn't pull this off.
+Well, they can create it, but they couldn't pull this off.

-Sixty-six percent say it's going to keep happening.
+66% say it's going to keep happening.

-Uh give it give it uh a little time.
+Give it a little time.

-Remember, I I'm here.
+Remember, I'm here.

 I will tell you when it's time to get upset, mad, ticked off, or what have you.